 Selected topics chosen from special interests of instructor and students.
 Course may be repeated for credit on different topics.
 Prerequisite: none.
-1 to 3 semester hours lecture/discussion: 1 to 3 semester hours.
+1 to 3 semester hours lecture/discussion; 1 to 3 semester hours.

 CBEN516.
 TRANSPORT PHENOMENA.
 3.0 Semester Hrs.
+Equivalent with CHEN516,

-Principles of momentum, heat, and mass transport with applications to chemical and biological processes.
-Analytical methods for solving ordinary and partial differential equations in chemical engineering with an emphasis on scaling and approximation techniques including singular and regular perturbation methods.
+(I) Principles of momentum, heat, and mass transport with applications to chemical and biological processes.
+Analytical methods for solving ordinary and partial differential equations in chemical engineering with an emphasis on scaling and approximation techniques.
 Convective transport in the context of boundary layer theory and development of heat and mass transfer coefficients.
 Introduction to computational methods for solving coupled transport problems in irregular geometries.
-3 hours lecture and discussion; 3 semester hours.
+3 hours lecture; 3 semester hours.

 CBEN518.
 REACTION KINETICS AND CATALYSIS.
 3.0 Semester Hrs.
-Equivalent with CHEN518.
+Equivalent with CHEN518,